viet-aus-it/vait-discord-bot/README.md

 On most UNIX-like systems (macOS, Linux and WSL), you should be able to run the onboarding script.
-This script will create a local dev environment file, install dependencies, build the docker containers and set up a pre-commit git hook.
+This script will create a local dev environment file, install dependencies, and setup a pre-commit git hook and a local database setup via Docker.

 ```shell
 ./scripts/onboarding.sh